 Lake Ray Hubbard

-Lake Ray Hubbard boasts several parks, 3 marinas, and enough water for everyone to find their perfect spot.
+Lake Ray Hubbard boasts several parks, three marinas, and enough water for everyone to find their perfect spot.

-If you are looking for a place to enjoy Lake Ray Hubbard for the day, then consider Windsurf Bay Park.
-Windsurf Bay Park is a 42-acre park that contains picnic areas and a fairly long “beach” area.
-The best thing is, it is free for day use!
+This 42-acre park contains picnic areas and a fairly long “beach” area.
+The best thing is that it is free for daily use!

 Of course, during the summer months, you will see people all over the lake swimming, skiing, and wakeboarding.

 The Harbor at Rockwall is a fabulous commercial and entertainment area.
-Here you can find great restaurants and live entertainment venues to check out.
+Here,, you can find great restaurants and live entertainment venues.

 Read Next: Souvenirs From Texas That You Will Love